CallMeSoumya2063/MineDraco/README.md

 2. Put Minecraft apk (make sure it has 'Minecraft' in its name in any way) in Download folder in internal storage (Minecraft from Play Store requires an extra step: Antisplit using [Apktool M](https://maximoff.su/apktool/?lang=en) and move produced file to Download in internal storage)
 3. Download and install [termux from GitHub](https://github.com/termux/termux-app/releases/latest)
-4. Give storage permission to manually from app settings.
+4. Give storage permission to Termux manually from app settings.
 (For first time termux users)
 5. Run this command: (For first time using the script)
 ```
 cp /storage/emulated/0/Download/injector.sh ~ && bash injector.sh